Place

 Life expectancy

-Kensington and Chelsea has the highest life expectancy for females in the country, and the tenth highest for males.
-The average man lives to 81, the average woman to 86.
+Kensington and Chelsea has the highest life expectancy for females in the country, and the fifth highest for males.
+The average man lives to 82, the average woman to 86.
 However, there are big differences in life expectancy across the borough.

 Kensington and Chelsea has the fourth highest life expectancy gap in the country for women.
 For men, the gap is the seventh highest.
 Men can expect to live 17 years longer in Queen's Gate ward than in Notting Dale.
 Women in Holland ward live 18 years longer than those in Notting Dale.